-The MSW-UTC program is a professionally oriented, evening program designed to prepare working adults for advanced social work practice with older adults.
+The MSW-UTC program is a professionally oriented, evening program designed to prepare individuals for advanced social work practice with individuals, families, groups, and communities as they age through the life course.
 Advanced practice at the MSW level refers to refined training of candidates for use of social work knowledge, values, and skills in specialized areas of practice.
 Advanced social work practice encompasses knowledge and methods of engagement, assessment, intervention, and evaluation used in non-profit, for-profit, public, and private social service settings to promote the well-being of targeted populations.
 The knowledge and skills learned in an MSW program are used across a wide variety of career fields, including medical social worker, hospice social worker, clinical social worker, volunteer coordinator, group home manager, and nephrology social worker.

 Field Education is the signature pedagogy of social work education.
 The MSW-UTC program is pleased to offer a wide variety of agencies that can serve as field internship sites.
 Students complete 900 hours during their internship experiences.
-Employment-based internships are encouraged for those already working in a social work setting, as long as a new learning experience can be provided.
+Employment-based internships may be available for those already working in a social work setting, as long as a new learning experience can be provided.

-As a MSW student, you will be encouraged to pursue your own interests and goals as well as the goals of the program in order to become an active and independent learner.
+MSW students, you will be encouraged to pursue your own interests and goals as well as the goals of the program in order to become an active and independent learner.
 Each member of the MSW-UTC faculty stands ready to assist you, and we look forward to establishing a team effort towards your social work education and career.

 The University of Tennessee at Chattanooga MSW (UTC-MSW) program has achieved full accreditation by the Council on Social Work Education’s Commission on accreditation.